Patik05/BPC-DE1-Project-2026/README.md

 # BPC-DE1-Project
 Project for the bachelor subject Digital Electronics 1, 2026 <br>
-P.S. missing modules will be added till the end of thursday.

 ## -- Main objective --
 Creation of a working alarm clock.
 The maximum amount of time set being a whole day (23:59:59).
 After the time runs out, colored diode lights up (or buzzer).